MadhurMata/Heroes-app-react/README.md

 ### `Install the project`

-Clone, add an environment file in the root folder (inside add the environment variable + token).
+Clone, add an environment file (.env) in the root folder (inside the .env add the environment variable + token).
 Go to root folder and run `npm install`.

 ### `Run the project`